 - Use technology effectively to communicate and analyze information related to computer programming, algorithm development and software engineering.

 - Work as a part of a professional team to design, code, test and debug mathematically-based, object-oriented computer software.

 - Demonstrate a fundamental knowledge of information transfer and control in modern computer systems, including knowledge of assembly languages, computer architecture and computer organization.

-- Demonstrate a basic understanding of mathematical concepts important in computer science and software engineering, including differential and integral calculus, linear algebra and discrete mathematics.
+- Demonstrate a basic understanding of mathematical concepts important in computer science and software engineering, including differential and integral calculus, statistics and discrete mathematics.